marriott-library/sheeko-vagrant/README.md

-## Sheeko Pretrained Models Resource
+## SHEEKO PRETRAINED MODELS RESOURCE
 This project provides [Sheeko Pretrained Models Resource](https://sheeko.org/pre-trained-models/) for generating captions.
 Models with description are available for downloading.
 It's highly recommended to try the downloaded model in [Inference Walkthrough](#Inference-Walkthrough) to test the performance.